open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 - [The research outputs](#research-outputs)
 - [The participants](#participants)

-*Banner image: fixme, By CERN, distributed under a CC-BY-SA 4.0*
+*Banner image: map of the world pointing users of the un0rick hardware.

 >Interviewee: Luc Jonveaux
 >